-We particularly encourage colleagues from central, east and south-east Europe to apply; and we are pleased to announce that the Foundation “Remembrance, Responsibility and Future” will support a number of speakers from these areas with travel grants.
+We particularly encourage early career scholars and PhD candidates to apply, and we are pleased to announce that the Toni Schiff Memorial Fund will support with travel grants a number of speakers who focus on Jewish survivors.

 All proposals are subject to a review process.

-Fees: No more than GBP160 for speakers.
+Fees: GBP85 for speakers.
 The fee includes admission to all panels and evening events, lunches and refreshments during the conference.
-Further information and registration details will be made available in due time.
+Further information and registration details will be made available in due course.

 Suzanne Bardgett, Imperial War Museums, London